 - Hiking in Dolomites, which ends and starts in Venice.
 On this tour, you get 2 nights in Venice and the rest (seven nights) are spent in Dolomites.
 If you’re unsure about how long you’d like to be in a city, this is the perfect option – you get to see the magnificent Dolomites, and enjoy the best of Venice.

-And then, of course, there are many tours where Venice is just one of the highlights in addition to such places like Rome, Milan, Florence, and on, and on.
+And then, of course, there are many tours where Venice is just one of the highlights in addition to such places as Rome, Milan, Florence, and on, and on.

 Last thoughts on unique things to do in Venice